lean-delivery/lean-delivery.github.io-src/content/articles/2_infrastructure_as_code.rst

 All this features is available due to of IaC concept main targets:

-:reduce price: now you utilize your computing resources with highest efficiency
+- **reduce price**: now you utilize your computing resources with highest efficiency
-:increase velocity: engineers spending more time on the improvements and development
-                    instead of the routine tasks
+- **increase velocity**: engineers spending more time on the improvements and development instead of the routine tasks
-:decrease risks: replacing manual operations with automation makes chance
-                 of human error pretty low (if your automation covered by tests ¯\\_(ツ)_/¯ )
+- **decrease risks**: replacing manual operations with automation makes chance of human error pretty low (if your automation covered by tests ¯\\_(ツ)_/¯ )

 IaC tools